ElenaKeda/rsschool-cv/cv.md

 I have't experience working as a developer, but this is for now :)

 ### Education
-* Belarusian National Technical University
+* Belarusian National Technical University (2009-2014)
-  - Transport communications faculty
-  - engineer
-  - 2009-2014

 * Online courses on Udemy.com, self-education

 ### Language